-Safe and eco-friendly with absolutely no detrimental byproducts or carbon emissions.
+Safe and eco-friendly with absolutely no detrimental byproducts or greenhouse emissions.

 Low cost and undemanding infrastructure makes for a rapid change and ease of integration.

 Energy is not being created.
-Hydrogen is the product (usable energy), and is abundant in supply.
+Hydrogen is the end product or fuel, and is abundant in supply.
+Just as oil extraction developed into a low cost and easy process with the right equipment, so too this method extracts hydrogen from the sea or rain water with ease.
 This is simply an efficient method of releasing it from a bonded state.

 In short, the closest comparison to this technology is nuclear power but in this application, the abundant metals are safe and recyclable.
 Common nuclear power generation uses an energy stored in certain scarce metals.
-The H2IL generation method also uses an energy stored in certain metals but abundant in supply.
-A small amount of input power (from the grid or 5% feedback directly from attached H2 to power Fuel Cell) will excite and sustain a hydrogen generating reaction.
-The combination of two energy sources that transforms into a large amount of energy that, like nuclear power, is self-sustaining.
+The H2IL Ion Accelerator also uses an energy stored in certain metals but low cost and abundant in supply.
+A small amount of input power (from the grid or 3% feedback directly from inline hydrogen Fuel Cell) will excite and sustain a hydrogen generating reaction.
 Energy is not being created, which is impossible, but simply transferred from one form to another and supporting the laws of thermodynamics.

-The advantages of the H2IL technology over fossil fuel and nuclear power are numerous and include:
+The advantages of the H2IL technology over fossil fuel and nuclear power are numerous:

 Conventional power plants generate from a single station with problematic and costly power distribution infrastructure connecting the wider grid.
-Because the H2IL system is scale-able and self-sustaining, the size and output can be scaled to either match that of large power stations or scaled down to small, local microgrid installations.
-A sustainable and reliable power supply day an night in all weather conditions that can eliminate the reliance on a main power grid and their associated issues.
+Because the H2IL system is scalable and self-sustaining, the size and output can be scaled to either match that of large power stations or scaled down to small, local microgrids and local micro-generation.
+A sustainable and reliable power generation day an night, in all weather conditions, that can either boost or eliminate the reliance on a main power grid.